Zenith-the-realest/school-vault/Notes/Biology/Nitrogen and Water Cycle.md

     - Lightning: it has so much **energy,** that it can cause nitrogen to **react with oxygen** to create **nitrates.**
     - **Nitrogen fixing bacteria** in roots and soil.

-## What are the types of nitrogen fixing bacteria:
+## What are the types of bacteria involved in the nitrogen cycle?

 - Decomposers: decompose proteins and urea which become ammonia → ammonium ions.
 - Nitrifying bacteria: turn **ammonium ions → nitrates.**